 - Human papillomavirus (HPV).
-There are more than 100 different types of HPV.
-HPV is very common and most people have an infection with HPV at some time in their lives.
+HPV is very common.
 Some types of HPV can lead to changes in the cells of the cervix and (very rarely) some types can increase the risk of developing cancer of the cervix.
 The NHS cervical screening programme now offers women with borderline and mild cell changes a test to check for HPV.

-See individual leaflets for further information on these infections.
+See the individual leaflets for further information on these infections.

 Other causes of inflammation of the cervix